 You can find Nazareth Village right on the outskirts of old Nazareth!
-This super cool attraction looks like a biblical agricultural realm that possesses the area’s last remaining first-century wine press.
+This super cool attraction resembles a biblical agricultural realm with the area’s last remaining first-century wine press.
 Moreover, the original farm can revive ancient times quite persuasively.

-Including its antique wine press, terraces, irrigation system and stone quarry, and exact replicas of first-century houses; a synagogue; a watchtower; Jewish ritual bath, and olive presses have been carefully assembled using the original building methods and materials.
+Its antique wine press, terraces, irrigation system, stone quarry, and exact replicas of first-century houses, a synagogue, a watchtower, a Jewish ritual bath, and olive presses have been carefully assembled using the original building methods and materials.
 So together, these elements form the Nazareth Village, an authentic first-century farm and archaeologically accurate re-creation of the hometown of Jesus with real ties to the life and time of His friends, family, and fellow Nazarenes.

 Mon to Sat: 9:00 to 17:00